Chapter 3: Basic Architecture¶

 Dual-homing of servers and upstream routers

-Finally, Trellis is sometimes deployed at a single site with multiple mobile base stations connected via Trellis leaf-switches.
-But Trellis can also be extended to multiple sites deeper into the network using multiple stages of spines, as shown in Figure 17.
+Finally, SD-Fabric is sometimes deployed at a single site with multiple RAN base stations connected via SD-Fabric leaf-switches.
+But SD-Fabric can also be extended to multiple sites deeper into the network using multiple stages of spines, as shown in Figure 17.
 Chapter 7 describes all of this in more detail.